Oligodynamic effect: Aluminium

+Aluminium has been found to compete with iron and magnesium and bind to DNA, membranes, or cell walls, leading to its toxic effect on microbes, such as cyanobacteria, soil bacteria and mycorrhizal fungi.

 Aluminium triacetate (Burow's solution) is used as an astringent mild antiseptic.

 Antimony

 Orthoesters of diarylstibinic acids are fungicides and bactericides, used in paints, plastics, and fibers.
 Trivalent organic antimony was used in therapy for schistosomiasis.

 Arsenic

-For many decades, arsenic was used medicinally to treat syphilis.
-It is still used in sheep dips, rat poisons, wood preservatives, weed killers, and other pesticides.
-Arsenic is poisonous if it enters the human body.
+Arsenic was historically used to treat syphilis, and is still used in sheep dips, rat poisons, wood preservatives, weed killers, and other pesticides.
+Arsenic is poisonous to humans.

 Barium

 Barium polysulfide is a fungicide and acaricide used in fruit and grape growing.

 Bismuth

-Bismuth compounds have been used because of their astringent, antiphlogistic, bacteriostatic, and disinfecting actions.
-In dermatology bismuth subgallate is still used in vulnerary salves and powders as well as in antimycotics.
-In the past, bismuth has also been used to treat syphilis and malaria.
+Bismuth has been used to treat syphilis and malaria and is still used in vulnerary salves, vulnerary powders, and antimycotics.

 Boron

-Boric acid esters derived from glycols (example, organo-borate formulation, Biobor JF) are being used for the control of microorganisms in fuel systems containing water.
+Boric acid esters derived from glycols (example, organo-borate formulation, Biobor JF) are used to control microorganisms in fuel systems with water.